Currency:USD $

 Positioning and Mechanics Resolution

 Achieving optimal positioning during this phase is crucial.
-Ensure that if you're placed nearer to the north or south, your position allows for the tethers to stretch efficiently.
-This precise alignment ensures that the tether AoEs avoid those with markers entirely.
+If placed nearer to the north or south, maintain a position that allows the tethers to stretch efficiently.
+This precise alignment keeps the tether AoEs clear of players with markers.
 The space created in the outside corner is considered safe, and the line AoEs directed at the players with fire breath are similarly manageable.
 After executing these steps, the pattern repeats, but this time, parties are mixed up, and players must head to the tower corresponding to their resolved quadrants.

 Alternate Strategy: Conga Line Method